codedbymasood/wc-restock-alerts/README.md

 ---

-## Email Templates

-You can override the all the email templates using a child theme.

----

 ## Cron Info

 - Uses **`wp_schedule_single_event()`** to send follow-ups per subscriber
 - Make sure your WP-Cron is running correctly (or set a real cron job for reliability)

----

-## Security & Privacy

-- Emails are stored in a custom table
-- Status is updated per subscriber to avoid duplicates

 ---